Get Started

 Transactions

 Upstash REST API supports transactions to execute multiple commands atomically.
 With transactions API, several commands are sent using a single HTTP request, and a single JSON array response is returned.
 Each item in the response array corresponds to the command in the same order within the transaction.
+API endpoint for transaction is/multi-exec

 .
 Transaction commands should be